TIBCOSoftware/fabrician-elasticsearch-enabler/README.md

 Verified ElasticSearch versions
 --------------------------------------
 The Enabler was originally developed with ElasticSearch version 0.90.2.
-It has recently been tested with ElasticSearch version 1.2.1, the latest available ElasticSearch release.
+It has recently been verified with ElasticSearch version 1.2.1, the latest available ElasticSearch release.

 Creating the ElasticSearch Enabler